Discord-InterChat/InterChat/README.md

 @InteractionHandler('cool_button_')
 public async handleComponents(interaction: MessageComponentInteraction) {
   const customId = CustomID.parseCustomId(interaction.customId);
-  // handle component logic, same as how its with collectors }
+  // handle component logic, same as how it is with collectors }
 ```